 Talking Tech vs. Talking Business

-She didn’t care!
-Much later in my career, I realized that I needed to pivot my entire conversation to her perspective, and to the perspective of other VPs.
+Much later in my career, I realized that I needed to pivot my entire conversation to her perspective, and from the perspective of other VPs.
 It shouldn’t include technology at all.
 Instead, it should be about the team.
 I started to pivot my conversations to how the solution can help produce a better work product more efficiently.
 Same solution, but instead of teaching about how it worked, I started talking about how it could help.